Humaira Begum: Exile

 On 17 July 1973, while her husband was in Italy undergoing eye surgery as well as therapy for lumbago, his cousin and former Prime Minister Mohammed Daoud Khan, who had been removed from office by Zahir Shah a decade earlier, staged a coup d'état and established a republican government.
 In the August following this coup, Zahir Shah abdicated rather than risk an all-out civil war.
 Queen Humaira had remained in Afghanistan when her husband departed to Italy for his surgery, and was thus present in Afghanistan during the coup.
-She was not harmed, but kept in house arrest in her residence, as several other members of the Royal Family, until they were allowed to depart to join Zahir Shah in Italy.
+She was not harmed, but kept in house arrest in her residence, as several other members of the royal family, until they were allowed to depart to join Zahir Shah in Italy.

 Humaira and Zahir Shah spent their twenty-nine years in exile in Italy living in a relatively modest four-bedroom villa in the affluent community of Olgiata on Via Cassia, north of the city of Rome.
 The king had never put money into foreign bank accounts, and thus depended on the generosity of friends.

 Death

-Just weeks before she was to return to Afghanistan and be reunited with her husband who recently had returned, Begum was admitted to hospital with breathing problems and heart trouble and died two days later.
+On 24 June 2002, just weeks before she was to return to Afghanistan and be reunited with her husband who recently had returned, Begum was admitted to hospital with breathing problems and heart trouble.
+She died two days later.

-Her body was returned to Afghanistan and was greeted at the airport by military personnel, tribal representatives in traditional robes, and cabinet ministers from Hamid Karzai's government.
+Her body was returned to Afghanistan on 29 June, and was greeted at the airport by military personnel, tribal representatives in traditional robes, and cabinet ministers from Hamid Karzai's government.
 Memorial and funeral services were also held for her in two Kabul mosques.
 Her remains were buried in the Royal Mausoleum in Kabul.